alinakons/OperationalSystem-ProjectB/README.md

-All steps are done
+All steps are done.
-run exec number
+run exec number.
-run dir or kill1
+run dir or kill1.